Gomerce/GomerceBE/README.md

 The application will run at the specified port `APPLICATION_PORT` in `.env` file

-The local URL to access the API should be `http://localhost:3303`
+The local URL to access the API should be `http://localhost:3303/`

 You can visit the Products URL to test the application at `http://localhost:3303/products`

+The API Swagger documentation should be accessible at `http://localhost:3303/apidocs`